 But Gretna Green is more than just a wedding destination ……

-Even if marriage is the last thing on your mind right now, Gretna Green is a place worth visiting, just to spend a relaxing day, and even keep the kids amused.
+Even if marriage is the last thing on your mind right now, Gretna Green is a place worth visiting, just to spend a relaxing day, and you can even keep the kids amused.

 Apart from being a well known romantic wedding destination, Gretna is a popular visitor attraction, with some great shopping and restaurants, arts & crafts centre, a sculpture garden, and an exhibition of the story of this most fascinating place.